Michael Thalhammer

 TWS similar to classic pneumatic post: In 1819, the Scottish engineer William Murdoch carried out a series of experiments with compressed air and developed the first pneumatic communication system, which later became known as pneumatic post.

-As multi-chamberchamber seals, their profile forms rotating, completely sealing air rollers.
-The overpressure dynamics of the self-feeding air rollers' direction of rotation prevents any flow of the propulsion medium past the hermetic seal.
-The electric locomotives are also surrounded by a series of these seals.
+In order to make the air flow in TWS hermetical, a series of non-contact felt seals are applied to the tube around the outside wall of the cabin.
+As multi-chamber seals, their profile forms rotating, completely sealing air rollers.
+The overpressure dynamics of the self-feeding air rollers when the locomotive is in motion prevent any flow of the propulsion medium past these hermetic seals.
+The electric locomotives are also surrounded by several of these seals.

 The internal electrical supply is received by means of a contact brush from a flat conductor laid in the tube top.
 This contact brush is tightened on a spring pressure rod at the rear.

-An air conditioning system regulates the supply of fresh air and the internal temperature of the fresh air inlet located in the rear top.
-The filtered cabin air flows through the drive units - at a controlled normal pressure - from the rear to the front.
+An air conditioning system regulates the fresh air supply and the internal temperature of the fresh air inlet located in the rear top.
+The cabin air filtered there flows through the travelling units - at a controlled normal pressure - from the rear to the front.
+Space for pushchairs and wheelchairs is provided in the boarding area; these passengers may also alight there.

-At the end of the station bypass there is an airlock gate (as at the entrance).
+The hermetically sealed air vortex barrier described above is created as soon as the vehicle starts up.
+There is an airlock gate at the end of the station bypass (as well as at the entrance).
 From this point onwards, each cabin is under the logistical control of the main flow and is now travelling at 65 km/h, up from 40 km/h previously.
 These lock gates operate as swift double-leaf sliding doors.

 =========